-Whether yours is a small web design business run by yourself, or a larger one with several employees, it’s important to understand what sustainability means for your business if you want to implement environmentally sound practices.
-There are three elements to be considered.
+Whether yours is a small web design business run by yourself, or a larger one with several employees, it’s important to understand what sustainability means for your business if you want to implement environmentally sound practices as simple as saving on electricity etc. There are three elements to be considered.

 - Saving the earth’s resources.
 For business, this can mean simple things that are easy to implement, such as using LED lights, turning off lights when not needed – for instance, in meeting rooms or amenities blocks – using toner save mode on the printer and so on.
 There are many ways to save and often such practices save you costs as well.
 You can also choose to work only with suppliers or other businesses that follow similar practices, but this can get a bit more complicated.
 It all depends on how serious and dedicated you want to be.